eclipse/microprofile-lra/README.md

    (because of normal business logic or because of system failures) the actual status is returned.
 See section [LRA state model section](#lra-state-model) for a description of valid states.
-Such participants will be periodically retried by a recovery system.
+Such participants will be periodically retried for completion by a recovery system.
    Note that failed participants will not be retried.

 5. Performing a `PUT` on `{base uri}/lra-coordinator/{LRAId}/cancel` will trigger the unsuccessful completion of the LRA and all participants